ucsb-cs16/w20/backup_lab/lab08.md

 Copy the code starter code for lab08 using the following command.

 ```
-  cp /cs/student/lawtonnichols/cs16/labs/lab08/* ./
+  cp /cs/faculty/dimirza/cs16/labs/lab08/* ./
 ```

 You should see the following files:

 ```
-[lawtonnichols@csil-01 lab08]$ls
+[dimirza@csil-01 lab08]$ls
 linkedListFuncs.cpp  README.md               strFuncs.cpp  tddFuncs.h
 linkedListFuncs.h    recLinkedListFuncs.cpp  strFuncs.h
 linkedList.h         recLinkedListFuncs.h    tddFuncs.cpp
 ```

 This lab will have you write two functions that are specified in strFuncs.h and two functions that are specified in recLinkedListFuncs.h.
 You must implement these functions in strFuncs.cpp and recLinkedListFuncs.cpp.
 You must follow the instructions carefully.
+It is not enough to pass the gradescope check as the instructor and the TAs *will* be checking your submitted program files for style.

 ## Program to find if two strings are anagrams
  In the file strFuncs.cpp, write a function called isAnagram that takes two strings as arguments and returns a boolean true if the two strings are anagrams, otherwise it returns false.
 The function should not be case sensitive and should disregard any punctuation or spaces.
 Two strings are anagrams if the letters can be rearranged to form each other.
 For example, “Eleven plus two” is an anagram of “Twelve plus one”.
 Each string contains one “v”, three “e’s”, two “l’s”, etc. Similarly "Rats and Mice" and "in cat's dream" are anagrams of each other.
 You may use any of the C string library or string class functions to complete this code.
 You may **not** use built-in C++ functions that we have NOT discussed in lecture.
 You must follow a TDD style of coding.
 Write your own test code in a separate file and write a Makefile to compile the code.